Man pleads guilty to molesting 5-year-old girl but only after she was forced to give evidence - NZ Herald

 Perry, also known as John Arthur, admitted the charge of sexual conduct with a child but not before forcing the young girl to give evidence.

-The conviction represented the man's second strike under the three-strikes legislation, which will mean he serves the entire 12 months' imprisonment imposed by Judge Michael Turner.
+The conviction represented the man's second strike under the three-strikes legislation, which will mean he serves the entire 12 months' imprisonment imposed by Judge David Robinson.

 The victim was interviewed by police in June last year, only days after she told her mother she had been touched.